Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 At 9th level, your [mischievous incantations](#mischievous-incantations) gain additional bonuses.

 ## [Deceitful Maneuver](/spells/deceitful-maneuver/)
-You are able to move at normal speed without breaking the effects of this spell.
+If you're specialized in this cantrip, you are able to move at normal speed without breaking the effects of this spell.

 ## [Folly Spectacle](/spells/folly-spectacle/)
-Creatures have disadvantage on saving throws made against this spell if they are engaged in combat with another creature.
+If you're specialized in this cantrip, creatures have disadvantage on saving throws made against this spell while engaged in combat with another creature.

 ## [Fling](/spells/fling/)
-This spell's damage dice are replaced for you with 1d10 instead of 1d8, and 1d6 instead of 1d4.
+If you're specialized in this cantrip, its damage dice are replaced for you with 1d10 instead of 1d8, and 1d6 instead of 1d4.

 ## [Minor Phantasm](/spells/minor-phantasm)
-As long as a creature is actively distracted by the effects of this spell, attacks against it have advantage.
+If you're specialized in this cantrip, as long as a creature is actively distracted by the effects of this spell, attacks against it have advantage.

 ## [Subterfuge](/spells/subterfuge/)
-You may cast this spell in order to distract a creature.
+If you're specialized in this cantrip, you may cast this spell in order to distract a creature.
 The next attack against it has advantage until the your next turn.

 ---